 Linear Regression Slope Technical Analysis & Linear Regression Slope Signals

-Linear Regression Slope indicator calculates the slope/gradient value of regression lines which involves the current price bar & the previous n-1 price bar (where n = regression periods)
+Linear Regression Slope calculates the slope/gradient value of regression lines which involves the current price bar & the previous n-1 price bar (where n = regression periods)

 Linear Regression Slope